Columcille the Scribe

 Columcille the Scribe is a poem ascribed to Columba, though like a majority of such poems they were probably composed in the eleventh and twelfth centuries.
-With due regard to the discrepancy in attribution, he poem is sometimes known by its first line in Irish - is scíth mo chrob ón scríbainn (my hand is weary from writing).
+With due regard to the discrepancy in attribution, the poem is sometimes known by its first line in Irish - is scíth mo chrob ón scríbainn (my hand is weary from writing).

 History

 The earliest known copy of the text now known as "Columcille the Scribe" is from the 16th century and held at the Bodleian Library in Oxford.
 This is understood to be a reproduction of an earlier poem.

 The Poem

 The poem is written in Old Irish:

-Is scíth mo chrob ón scríbainn;